Boarshurst Centre Saddleworth, 3 Boarshurst Lane, Greenfield, Oldham OL3 7EA

 Call Mark Jones on 07979 864472

 OverviewPerfectly positioned in the Saddleworth area on the north western edge of the Peak District National Park in the village of Greenfield, Boarshurst Centre has an enviable range of outdoor pursuits on its doorstep.
 Field studies, fell walking, rock climbing, caving, cycling, pony trekking, swimming, canoeing, sailing, running, angling, orienteering and even llama trekking are all catered for.
 Yet the Centre is just 12 miles from Manchester with hourly trains from Greenfield station.
 Boarshurst Centre is a not-for-profit organisation run by the Saddleworth Outdoor Pursuits Association.
-The 32 bed centre provides well appointed self catering accommodation for affiliated child, youth and adult groups from registered charities and organisations who seek to practice outdoor pursuits.
-Other quiet groups are welcome once they have spoken with the bookings officer.
-Facilities include a well equipped kitchen with large cooker and dishwasher, a main dining/recreation hall with tables and chairs for 32, laundry with washing machine and tumble dryer and a separate drying/boot room.
+The 32 bed centre provides well appointed self catering accommodation for child, youth and adult groups from registered charities and organisations as well as family groups who seek to practice outdoor pursuits.
+Facilities include a well equipped kitchen with large cooker and dishwasher, two bathrooms, a main dining/recreation hall with tables and chairs for 32, laundry with washing machine and tumble dryer and a separate drying/boot room.
 Outside there's parking for 10 cars including space for a motorhome and a grassed play area and a small garden suitable for tents.
 Details of local caterers are available if required.
 BYO sheets & duvets/sleeping bags.
 Dogs welcome by arrangement.